jonathanreveille/p7/README.md

 the pytest library.
-In the folder **models**, you will find the methods that were tested in the test folder. in the folder **flaskapp**, you will find the flask application.
+In the folder **models**, you will find the methods that were tested in the test folder.
+In the folder **flaskapp**, you will find the flask application.

 ##  Getting started

-If you want to run this project, clone this project, but you will need to get on your google account your own API key to use their services.
-Also, warning, do not use this application in a production deployment.
+If you want to run this project, clone this project, but you will need to get your own API key from the google developer console.

-First of all, first you need to **install pipenv**
+First of all, you need to **install pipenv**.
 * `pipenv install` (install all requirements), once loaded, don't forget to `pipenv shell` in your terminal to activate  the environment.
 The **advantage** of pipenv is that it is cross-platform.
 It is recommended by the official documentation for python's virtual environment.

-Second, run the command :
+Second, run the command in your terminal :
 * `python -m  main` (kickstarts the server and it gives you access to the project)
 * You may connect yourself at this adress on your web browser : http://localhost:5000/ or click on the link that is presented on your terminal screen.